Presented at 1:30pm in Virtual C on Thursday, January 1, 2020.#32477

 Accessible Course Design, Faculty Development & Support, Institutional/Campus Change, Other, Teaching about Accessibility in Curriculum, Uncategorized

 As Director of Assistive Technology and Assistant Director of AccessibleNU, Jim assists students with determining, using, and troubleshooting assistive technology (AT) solutions for reading, writing, computer access, note taking, organization, and other academic needs.
 He enjoys keeping up to date on the latest AT tools and figuring out how to best implement them in education settings.
+Jim has also played a key role in Northwestern's digital accessibility initiative, developing the digital accessibility liaisons program and helping develop Northwestern's digital accessibility policy.
 Prior to Northwestern, Jim was the Associate Director of the Iowa Center for Assistive Technology Education and Research (ICATER) at the University of Iowa where he taught classes on AT and worked to prepare teacher education students to work with AT in their classrooms.

 Jim holds a Bachelor's of Science in Engineering degree in Industrial and Operations Engineering and a Master's of Science in Engineering degree in Biomedical Engineering, both from the University of Michigan.
 He is also a RESNA certified Assistive Technology Professional (ATP).